BilderLoong/playground/mpv_helper/packages/mpv_lua_script/README.md

 ### Troubleshooting

-If you get below error when running `pnpm run dev`.
+If you get the below error when running `pnpm run dev`.

 ```shell
 (node:60959) ExperimentalWarning: `--experimental-loader` may be removed in the future; instead use `register()`: